cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 title: "Algorithms- The Big O"
 date: "06-06-2020"
 tags: ["Computer Science"]
-summary: "In this article, I briefly explain what the big O notation is."
+summary: "In this article, I briefly explain what the data structures in computer science are and the big O notation."
 ---

 #### Understanding the algorithm